etiennestuder/gradle-rocker-plugin/README.md

 # Changelog

++ 2.2.1 - Improved support for configuration avoidance.
 + 2.2 - Made RockerCompile task support configuration avoidance.
 + 2.1.1 - Internal refactoring to improve lazy properties usage.
 + 2.1 - Internal refactoring to get rid of deprecated APIs that will be removed in Gradle 7.